davideger/blog/microbenchmarks/heartbreak.md

 ```
 `1 loops, best of 5: 3.2 s per loop`

-But instead I get a **60x slow down**!
+But instead I get a **60x slow down** (at least in `jax` as of 0.2.18 / August 9, 2021)!
 So what happened?
-Why do we land in this heartbreak of disappointment?
+Why did we land in this heartbreak of disappointment?

 While the `jit`'d version of our piecewise function *on its own* is faster, the type it
 returns is not a Python `float`, it's a